kumar303/jstestnet/README.rst

 - Create a Python client to execute tests and report results
 - Create a Nose plugin to integrate JavaScript tests into a Python test suite (and get XUnit output, etc)
 - Handle unexpected errors and test timeouts in the worker
+- Add some kind of secure test execution to prevent DoS.
+Probably a simple token based thing.
+- Add a better way to manage test suites
 - Add some CSS styles